 The issue is that this means you have to comply with both your home country’s payroll laws, as well as the laws for the country the worker is currently in.
 This frequently leads to compliance issues.

-Whether or not this option is viable will also depend on the country the worker is currently in.
+Whether this option works for you will also depend on the country where the international worker is based, as not all countries allow this payroll structure for long-term employment.

 Pay Them As An Independent Contractor